 It makes you happier.

 Research shows that happiness doesn’t come only from material possessions or external factors such as career success, money, fame, power, beauty, intelligence, education, relationships, self-esteem, body image, appearance, popularity, sex appeal, job title, car, homeownership, marriage, children, family history, religious affiliation, political party membership, and so on.
-Instead, scientists claim that true happiness comes from within us based upon what we think about ourselves, others, life situations, and future plans.
+Instead, scientists claim that true happiness comes from within us based upon what we think about ourselves, others, life situations, and plans.
 So why not start living today?
 Start meditating now!

 It will make you smarter.